You want smart political talk without the meltdowns?

 I mean, she could barely shoot the side of a barn in the beginning.

-And what are you what are you up to now?
+And what are you up to now?

 What's your score at now?

-I'm able to hit those with pretty good accuracy now, but all kidding aside, it definitely has improved using that every day.
+But all kidding aside, it definitely has improved using that every day.

 I mean, you have to practice and you have to listen to what they're saying, move your shoulder, cock your head, listen, you know, change, adjust, and it works.

-Anyway, if you believe in your second amendment rights, you know what?
+Anyway, if you believe in your Second Amendment rights, you know what?

-Anyway, you're gonna love Mantis X. It's also fun.
+Anyway, you're going to love Mantis X.

-You're gonna love it.
+You're going to love it.

-All right, that's gonna wrap things uh up for today.
+All right, that's going to wrap things up for today.

 We're loaded up tonight.

-Also, the family members of some of the hostages tonight.
+Natalie Bennett, the former prime minister of Israel, will be on also the family members of some of the hostages tonight.

 That's part of our coverage as well.

-Uh, we also are full election analysis.
+We also have a full election analysis.

-It's going to be fun to watch Virginia in particular, but Mississippi and and all the other states in this off-year election with stakes being pretty high.
+It's going to be fun to watch Virginia in particular, but Mississippi and all the other states in this off-year election with stakes being pretty high.

-We'll see you tonight back here tomorrow.
+We'll see you tonight.

 Thank you for making the show possible.